cliosight/Docs/README.md

 Our web interface with APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned databases.
 As we continue to evolve, we plan to expand our compatibility to various cloud platform-specific databases, data warehouses and distributed ledgers.

 ## Support for Multiple Datasources <a name="datasources"></a>
-Schemas created are segregated based on datasources.
-Users on the [free tier](#freetier) will have access to the in-built database only with a **shared connection pool**.
-They will be able to choose from a list of top databases.
+1. Schemas created are segregated based on datasources.
+2. Users on the [free tier](#freetier) will have access to the in-built MySQL database only with a shared connection pool.

-SQL - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
-NoSQL - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.
-Data warehouse - Google Big Query

-Dev and enterprise tier users will be able to add multiple datasources to a single account.
+3. Dev and enterprise users will be able to choose from a list of top databases for adding multiple datasources to a single account.
 One other advantage is dedicated resources, ensuring faster data transfer and processing.

+**SQL** - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
+**NoSQL** - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.
+**Data warehouse** - Google Big Query

 Example of a datasource definition:
 ```json